 He held significant operational intelligence leadership positions throughout his career: Desert Shield and Desert Storm (1990−1991), Mount Pinatubo eruption, Philippines (1991), Cuban Refugee Crises (1993−1995), Haiti intervention (1994−1995), Kosovo conflict (1999), Iraq Southern No-Fly Zone enforcement (1999−2001), Iraqi Maritime Interception Operations (1999−2001), USS Cole attack (2000), Afghanistan (2001, 2004−2007), Iraq (2004−2007), South Korean warship CHEONAN sinking (2010), and Cyber Operations (2011−2012.)

-Visit the Director's Corner to access Director Cox's blog posts.
-Also in this section, Director Cox shares highlights of Navy imagery, artifacts, and archival documents.
+Visit the Director's Corner to access Director Cox's H-grams, blog posts, and memorial tributes.